jmpsec/osctrl-docs/content/components/osctrl-tls/_index.md

 #### Escaling osctrl-tls

 The idea behind making osctrl-tls its own component is all about scalability.
 In a scenario with many nodes enrolled, the number of requests is going to increase quickly, especially if we lower the intervals.

-For example
+Running multiple instances of osctrl-tls will help to scale the service and be reliable for a larger number of nodes.